-Another big landmark in the centre of town is St Lawrence’s Church.
+Speaking of which, a big landmark in the centre of town is St Lawrence’s Church.
 The arched cloisters taking you from the bustling road to peace and calm almost immediately.

 The main street of Appleby that stretches from Appleby Castle gates down to the cloisters of the church is called Boroughgate.

 These do mark were the old markets used to be.
-The pic above shows the bottom cross, beside it is now an oval shaped little car park for shoppers and the Saturday market.
+The pic above shows the bottom cross, and beside it is now an oval shaped little car park for shoppers and the Saturday market.